Solomon John

-Solomon John (also called John Solomon; born 8 August 2001) is a Nigerian professional footballer who plays as an attacking midfielder for FK Mladá Boleslav.
+Solomon John or John Solomon (born 8 August 2001) is a Nigerian professional footballer who plays as an attacking midfielder for FK Mladá Boleslav.

 Life

 Solomon John was born on 8 August 2001.

 Club career

 He was raised at the Nigerian academy of Remo Stars.
 In the summer of 2019, he joined the Portuguese club C.D.
 Feirense, playing in the Liga Portugal 2.
 He spent the 2020–21 season on loan in Leça, competing in Liga 3.
 After several unsuccessful trials at various clubs, he joined Vlašim from the Czech National Football League.
 In August 2023, he transferred to Mladá Boleslav, which competes in the Czech First League.

 Style of play

 John is valued for his dribbling with the ball.
 He most often plays as a winger.